ridgedwella/hello-world/README.md

 # hello-world
 Just getting started and testing the waters
-I currently work in marketing in communications but am very intrigued by the growth of the coding world and would like to learn more.
+I currently work in marketing and communications but am very intrigued by the growth of the coding world and would like to learn more.